codebar/tutorials/js/lesson4/tutorial.md

 Try this out using username: `iamcodebar` (or if someone registered this, make up a random string)

+### Bonus!

+Well done, you've finished!
+For a bonus, switch your `getGithubInfo` method to run asynchronously - your coach can help you.

+> Coach... explain the difference between synchronous and asynchronous requests.
+There's a good explanation on [Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/onreadystatechange)

+##Exercise 2 - BBC's tomorrow's TV schedule

+[Download](https://gist.github.com/despo/05cab2f0b38bc02318e7) the exercise files or clone them directly from github `git clone https://gist.github.com/05cab2f0b38bc02318e7.git`

+For the second exercise, we will build an application that retrieves tomorrow's TV schedule for each genre using BBC's API.

+###What we will be doing:

+1. Retrieve and render available genres using `http://www.bbc.co.uk/tv/programmes/genres.json`

+2. Write a function that retrieves tomorrow's TV schedule using a genre `http://www.bbc.co.uk/tv/programmes/genres/<genre>/schedules/tomorrow.json`

+3. Write a function that displays each programme

+4. **Bonus** Retrieve all upcoming episodes of a programme

-##Request using jQuery
+###Request using jQuery

-AJAX requests can also be handled using jQuery using the `ajax()` method.
+This time, let's use jQuery's `ajax()` method.
 Things are a bit easier when using jQuery as we can create different code blocks that handle successful or failed requests.

 ```js
 $.ajax({